wijnanb/SSID-FourSquare-Checkin/README.md

 Auto Checkin to Foursquare based on you connected SSID (Only in OSX)

+Feel free to extend this script or give me feedback, because I'm not a Python developer.

 ##Usage
 Browse to the folder and just run the next command in your terminal: